-PCA's Senior Squad is for college-age swimmers who train six times a week with morning and evening sessions available on Monday, Wednesday, and Friday.
+PCA's Senior Squad is for college-age swimmers who can train up to eight times a week with morning sessions on Monday, Wednesday and Friday and evening sessions available on Monday, Wednesday, and Friday, and evening sessions on Thursday.
 This is a competitive squad and includes several swimmers who take part in surf events.